Ben-KC/flying-tomato/README.md

 # Flying Tomato

-## A blazing fast Pomodoro timer, written in Rust
+## A blazing fast command-line Pomodoro timer, written in Rust

 The [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) is a helpful method of breaking tasks into intervals of work and break.
 A number of tools already exist for timing and tracking there intervals, but they all have